 - Keyboard navigation

 It's also important to recognize that someone with a visual disability may not know when a new window or browser tab is being opened.
-Not opening new windows by 30 Days to a More Accessible Website explains more.
+If you don't have to open a new tab, don't.

 When designing for users of screen readers we need to: